The Alabama Guest Statute

 When Someone Else is Negligent

 If the driver of the other vehicle involved in the crash is liable, you can still seek compensation from the liable driver.
+In these situations, the process is largely the same as if you were an injured driver.
+You would seek out a personal injury attorney, provide the evidence you gathered as an accident victim, get the medical treatment you need, and find out if you are entitled to compensation.
 This is much easier with the help of an attorney.
 Be prepared to prove the other party’s liability with witness testimony, photos of the crash scene, video footage of the crash scene, and medical records.
 In this situation, the claim would proceed as a standard personal injury claim.